Kör Yusuf Ziyaüddin Pasha: Later political career

 Kör Yusuf was appointed for a second term as governor of Trabzon in March 1807.
-In September he was appointed the governor of Baghdad and Basra eyalets, and Konya and Aleppo in October.
+In September he was appointed the governor of Baghdad and Basra eyalets in Ottoman Iraq, and Konya and Aleppo in October.
 In 1808 he was appointed a second term as governor of Erzurum and was given the high-ranking post of șark seraskeri (Commander-in-Chief of the East) making him responsible for all of the Ottoman military forces in the Diyarbekir, Sivas, Trabzon, Malatya, Marash, Chorum and Mosul eyalets (provinces).
 Kör Yusuf performed well against Russian Empire forces at Akhalkalaki.

 Kör Yusuf was appointed a second term as grand vizier in 1809 during the sultanate of Mahmud II.
 During his second term, he led efforts against the Russians in the Rumelian (southern Balkans) front for two years.
 He was dismissed as grand vizier on 10 May 1811.
 He was appointed governor of Chios Sanjak in 1817, after having been appointed as commander of Eğriboz Sanjak in 1815.
 Kör Yusuf died in Chios island in 1819 and was buried at the tomb of Sheikh Ilyas on the island, today a part of Greece.